GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 The GMOS longslit spectrophotometric standards are normally taken when there is a hole in the queue schedule, often when the weather is not good enough for science observations.
 One standard per configuration, per program is the norm.
-If you dither along the dispersion axis, most likely only one of the positions will have been used for the spectrophotometric standard.
+For a large dither along the dispersion axis, i.e., a difference in central wavelength much greater than about 10 nm, a spectrophotometric standard should be taken at each of those positions to calculate the respective sensitvity functions.
-This is normal for baseline calibrations at Gemini.
-The standard is used to calculate the sensitivity function.
-It has been shown that a difference of 10 or so nanometers in central wavelength setting does not significantly impact the spectrophotometric calibration.
+The latter will be used for spectrophotometric calibration of the science observations at the corresponding central wavelengths.

 The reduction of the standard will be using a BPM, a master bias, a master flat, and a processed arc.
 If those have been added to the local calibration